codbex/codbex-documentation/docs/technologies/engines/templates.md

 1. Testing: Test your templates thoroughly to ensure they generate the expected output.
 Use the debugging features to identify and fix any issues.

 1.Deployment: Deploy your application with the integrated templates to see them in action.

+## Conclusion

+The `codbex` platform support for template engines like Apache Velocity, Mustache, and pure JavaScript templating enhances the platform's capabilities for dynamic content generation.
+Whether you prefer the expressive power of Velocity, the simplicity of Mustache, or the flexibility of JavaScript, it provides a seamless integration experience.
+Experiment with different template engines based on your preferences and project requirements, and enjoy the efficiency and flexibility they bring to your application development process.